 Travelers are spoiled for choice when it comes to places to visit in Europe, which is why cities like Vilnius in Lithuania are often overlooked.
-Yes, the capital city has grown in popularity quite a lot in the last ten or so years as international travelers discover the Baltic.
-But this quirky, fascinating city still does not get as much attention as its neighbors such as Tallinn and Riga.
+Yes, the capital city has grown in popularity quite a lot in the last ten or so years as international travelers discover the Baltic countries.
+Yet this quirky, fascinating city still does not get as much attention as its neighbors, such as Tallinn and Riga.

 Best Time to Visit Vilnius

 Considering that Vilnius is located near the northern end of Europe, it’s best to carefully consider the time of year you visit.
 Vilnius is not a city in which you’ll have to worry too much about high season, but the weather will likely have an impact on your visit.

 For the best weather, you’ll want to time your visit between May and September.
 As a Baltic country, Lithuania, and especially Vilnius, doesn’t experience sweltering summers, so you should find being outdoors in July and August quite pleasant.
 And since Vilnius is still growing in popularity, you should still be able to find good rates at this time of year.